hsiaosiyuan0/jexpose/README.md

 Option | Meaning
 -------|--------
-path-2-jar-dir| path to a directory which is comprise of the target jar and all of it's dependencies classpath | although you've specified the tar jar and all of it's dependencies the java runtime such as `java/lang/*` are still isolated, so you should indicate a path to tell jexpose where to find theme com.example.Entry| the entry point to start our exposing
+path-2-jar-dir| path to a directory which is comprise of the target jar and all of it's dependencies classpath | although you've specified the tar jar and all of it's dependencies the java runtime such as `java/lang/*` are still isolated, so you should indicate a path to tell jexpose where to find them com.example.Entry| the entry point to start our exposing

 After exposing, jexpose will produce two json files, one contains the structure of your entry point class(interface) another contains a